 Composition.
-The committee will consist of six faculty members (one from COE, one from CBiz, two from CHAS and two from CSBS) recommended by college senates in conversation with UNIFI co-chairs and approved by senate leadership.
-Other voting members will include two Co-Coordinators, one Department Head, one representative from the Library, and one representative from the Office of Academic Advising.
+The committee will consist of seven elected faculty members: one from COE, one from CBiz, two from CHAS (one from the arts and humanities and one from the physical and natural sciences), two from CSBS, and one from Rod Library.
+Members should have a demonstrated commitment to upholding excellence in teaching general education courses.
+Other voting members will include two Co-Coordinators, one Department Head selected to serve by the Council of Academic Department Heads, and one representative from the Office of Academic Advising.
 Voting members will serve staggered three-year terms and can serve two consecutive terms.
 Non-voting members will include liaisons from Continuing & Distance Education, Undergraduate Studies, CETL, and Faculty Senate.
 The committee will be chaired by the two UNIFI Co-Coordinators, who will be selected after a public search.